 You’ll find all of our templates by going to the homepage, hovering over Design and selecting Templates.
 To get all the templates related to Mother’s Day, do a search in the upper left-hand corner on the Templates page.

 Pictures may be worth a thousand words, but you won’t need nearly that many to bond with your mom while also poking fun at your siblings.
 Our Just My Type template lets you change the font, the color, and even the message if you so desire.

 Tip: Here’s a crazy idea: Swap out the solid colored background for a big-ole pic of YOU!
-Just delete the blue rectangle, add your photo as an overlay, and size it to fit the background.
+Just delete the blue rectangle, add your photo as an graphic, and size it to fit the background.
 Use the Layers palette to send the pic to the back so the words are on top of it.
 You’ll probably have to fool around with the text so it shows up against the photo.
-Try adding drop shadow (a Premium feature) or switch up the colors.
+Try adding drop shadow or switch up the colors.

 Thanks a lot

 There’s so much to thank your mother for, but how about focusing on what REALLY matters—like the fact that she didn’t toss you high into the air, then let you slip through her arms and plummet to the ground.
 The 80s Vibes template calls to mind an era when car seats were optional, helmets were a rarity, and hand sanitizers were unheard of.
 It was survival of the fittest!

 Tip: Want to swap out triangles for stars, hearts, or spirographs?
 Go for it!
-Check out our massive collection of overlays in the Overlays tab.
+Check out our massive collection of graphics in the Graphics tab.